photo by Susan Melkisethian |

 Hey Jesse, we missed you!
 Jesse's a talented artist who studied at RISD and also worked with us.
 Acme Instruments is his main gig now!

 Many people celebrated Steve's life!
 Relatives, friends and neighbors poured in bringing food, beer and wine.
-We learned from those who spoke fondly of him that aside from being a devoted husband, dad, art/music lover, photographer and gardener, he and Susan were/are socially concerned members of DSA
+We learned from those who spoke fondly of him that aside from being a devoted husband, dad, art/music lover, photographer and gardener, he and Susan were/are socially concerned members of DSA!

-We can't afford to lose more people like him in this day and age!😔
+We can't afford to lose more people like him in this day and age!😔Steve and I at the Annapolis Junction shop in the summer of 2016 |

 I truly cherish the moments I spent working at your shop!
 I hope to see you again in a better universe!🍻